Distributed Systems

 Cloud Computing

-The Init Cloud Comupting Lab (ICCLAB) also addresses the integration of robotic applications into complex networked services.
-The usage of elastic cloud services allows to extend the capabilities of robots (computing power, context information, artificial intelligence, ...) as well as to manage and coordinate them.
-Programming frameworks and automation services enable developers to integrate robots into services without having in-depth knowledge at device level.
+The usage of distributed systems allows to extend the capabilities of robots (computing power, context information, artificial intelligence, ...) as well as to manage and coordinate them.
+Programming frameworks like ROS and automation services enable developers to integrate robots into services without having in-depth knowledge at device level.

 Unfortunately, no list of projects can be displayed here at the moment.
 Until the list is available again, the project search on the ZHAW homepage can be used.